 At Lawrenceville Family Eyecare, we have the experience and clinical knowledge necessary to diagnose and treat myopia.
-Also known as nearsightedness, myopia is a common condition in which people have trouble seeing something in the distance while still seeing objects up close clearly.
+Also known as nearsightedness, myopia is a common condition where people have trouble seeing things in the distance but can see objects up close.
 Those with myopia may struggle to read writing from a distance, such as when looking at a blackboard or road sign.
 Myopia is often the result of the eyeball being too long or the cornea being too curved.
 This condition typically begins in childhood.

 Myopia is an epidemic in most of the world, especially in the Far East and places such as Hong Kong where it has an incidence of 80 percent.
 Having a parent with myopia increases your chance of becoming nearsighted by two times.
 If both parents are myopic, it will increase your chances by five times.

 How to Treat Progressive Myopia

 When a child is diagnosed with myopia, they are typically prescribed eyeglasses or contact lenses to correct their vision.
 In some cases, the condition will stabilize by the time the child becomes an adult.
 In other cases, myopia can progressively worsen as the child ages.
 This is because the eyeball shape continues to grow over time and impacts the child’s sight.